Ski Tour Allalinhorn

 Recommended for: Anyone who trades comfort for the view.

-Skins on the touring skis and off you go: The Allalinhorn is your entry into the world of the 4000-meter peaks in the Alps.
+Skins on and off you go: The Allalinhorn is your entry into the world of the 4000-meter peaks in the Alps.

 The Allalinhorn is an ideal 4000-meter peak for ski tourers.
-After a challenging but manageable ascent, an unforgettable descent awaits all the way to Saas Fee.
+After a challenging but manageable climb, an unforgettable ski descent all the way to Saas Fee awaits.
 Glaciers, summit panoramas, and plenty of ski action: a real highlight for anyone looking to reach great heights.

 Itinerary